-If you find that your dog seems aggressive toward other dogs often, consider investing in a dog trainer specializing in working with aggression issues so that your dog can enjoy a more safe and peaceful social life.
+If you find that your dog seems aggressive toward other dogs often, consider the cost of dog training with a trainer that specializes in aggression issues so that your dog can enjoy a more safe and peaceful social life.
 Otherwise, avoid taking your pooch out any place around other animals if you know it has an aggressive personality.
-If your dog becomes aggressive when watching other dogs walk by its property, make sure that you have secure, protective fencing around your yard to keep your pup from engaging physically with any other pooches.
+If your dog becomes aggressive when watching other dogs walk by its property, make sure that you have secure, protective fencing around your yard or at least the best invisible dog fence you can find to keep your pup from running off and engaging physically with any other pooches.

 Dogs won’t start fighting if they have nothing to provoke them.
 More than likely, dogs that fight displayed some fear or aggressive behavior that went unnoticed and then progressed to a physical altercation.